AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-09:

-9. An the point of a dereference of an object, the object shall not be in the Moved or Borrowed state.
+9. At the point of a dereference of an object, the object shall not be in the Moved or Borrowed state.

 .. _tu-access_types-10: